DylanMeeus/springboot_jwt_blog/_posts/2015-10-07-refresh-tokens-what-are-they-and-when-to-use-them.markdown

 - sliding sessions
 ---

-In this post we will explore the concept of refresh tokens.
+In this post we will explore the concept of refresh tokens as defined by [OAuth2](https://tools.ietf.org/html/rfc6749).
 We will learn why they came to be and how they compare to other types of tokens.
 We will also learn how to use them with a simple example.
 Read on!

 -----